Abdul Majid Arfaei

-Abdul Majid Arfaei or Abdul Majid Arfaee (عبدالمجید ارفعی, born 1 September 1939) was an Iranian researcher and elamitologist.
-He has finished translating 647 tablets, related to the era of Darius the Great, which were read by Richard Hallock.
+Abdul Majid Arfaei or Abdul Majid Arfaee (عبدالمجید ارفعی; 1 September 1939 – 25 February 2026) was an Iranian researcher and elamitologist.
+He finished translating 647 tablets, related to the era of Darius the Great, which were read by Richard Hallock.
 The works are included in the first volume of the series.

-Richard Treadwell Hallock, Elamologist and Assyriologist, was a professor of Chicago University.
-The late professor, who read the bulk of the Persepolis Elamite tablets, died in 1980.
-Arfaee, the renowned expert of Elamite, Avestan and Pahlavi languages, is the founder of the Inscriptions Hall of Iran's National Museum and has written a number of books on Iranian history.
-The Iranian expert has also translated more than 2,500 Persepolis inscriptions, which are housed at Chicago University.
-In Iran, the Cyrus Cylinder has been translated into Persian, by Arfaee for the first time.
+Arfaei, Elamologist and Assyriologist, was a professor of the University of Chicago.
+The late professor, who had read the bulk of the Persepolis Elamite tablets, died in 1980.
+Arfaei, the renowned expert of Elamite, Avestan and Pahlavi languages, was the founder of the Inscriptions Hall of Iran's National Museum and wrote a number of books on Iranian history.
+The Iranian expert also translated more than 2,500 Persepolis inscriptions, which are housed at the University of Chicago.
+In Iran, the Cyrus Cylinder was translated into Persian, by Arfaei for the first time.

+Arfaei died on 25 February 2026, at the age of 86.